X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Additional Implementation Details

 \subsection{Datasets}

-We use Occ3D-nuScenes~\cite{Occ3D} to train our controllable occupancy generation module, and nuScenes~\cite{nuScenes} for the multi-view image generation module.
-Additionally, the textual scene graph-to-layout generation module is trained using 3D bounding box and map annotations from nuScenes.
-The dataset consists of 700 training scenes and 150 validation scenes, covering diverse environments such as urban areas and industrial zones under various lighting and weather conditions.
-It includes 17 semantic categories, represented at a resolution of $200 \times 200 \times 16$.
-Following the setting in DynamicCity~\cite{DynamicCity}, we map the original categories to $11$ commonly used semantic classes (see Table~\ref{tab:supp_mapping}) and conduct experiments both with and without label mapping to enable comprehensive comparisons.
+We use Occ3D-nuScenes~\cite{Occ3D} to train our controllable occupancy generation module, and nuScenes~\cite{nuScenes} for the multi-view image and video generation modules.
+The textual scene graph-to-layout generation module is also trained using 3D bounding box and HD map annotations from nuScenes.
+The dataset comprises 1,000 driving scenes under diverse weather, lighting, and traffic conditions.
+Each 20-second scene includes about 40 annotated keyframes, yielding roughly 40,000 samples with 360° multi-view images, 3D occupancy, bounding boxes, and maps.
+We follow the standard split of 700 training and 150 validation scenes.
+For video generation, ASAP interpolation is applied to upsample the frame rate from 2 Hz to 12 Hz, yielding about 240 frames per scene and enabling more consistent training for temporally coherent video synthesis.
+Following DynamicCity~\cite{DynamicCity}, we map the original 17 semantic categories to 11 commonly used classes (see Table~\ref{tab:supp_mapping}) and conduct experiments both with and without label mapping to enable comprehensive comparisons.

 \definecolor{building}{RGB}{222, 184, 135} \definecolor{barrier}{RGB}{112, 128, 144} \definecolor{free}{RGB}{240, 240, 240} \definecolor{pedestrian}{RGB}{0, 0, 255} \definecolor{pole}{RGB}{153, 153, 153} \definecolor{road}{RGB}{217, 217, 217} \definecolor{ground}{RGB}{23, 135, 31} \definecolor{sidewalk}{RGB}{255, 52, 179} \definecolor{vegetation}{RGB}{84, 255, 159} \definecolor{vehicle}{RGB}{255, 158, 0} \definecolor{bicycle}{RGB}{220, 20, 60}